vitorenesduarte/exp/README.md

   - `gset`
 - __NODE_EVENT_NUMBER__: number of events to be performed in the simulation.
 The event interval is 1 second
+- __PARTITION_NUMBER__: number of connected components to be formed during the simulation.
+The partition is induced when the simulation reaches 25% of progress and healed at 75%.
+With static memberships it's easy to have control on the number of connected components created; but it's not the case if using HyParView.

 #### Kubernetes